JPGSP/CRUD-API/readme.md

 # CRUD API

-Simple restful API which implements the four basic functions of persistent storage (CRUD).
+The purpose of this project is to perform a RESTful API to implement implements the four basic functions of persistent storage (CRUD).

 ## System requirements